10 Best Baseball & Softball Catcher Leg Guards

 Maintenance and Reliability Signals

 After each game or practice, wipe down the shells with a damp cloth to remove dirt and clay buildup.
-Check the straps for fraying, especially where they thread through the buckles or hooks.
-If your guards use leather or synthetic leather straps, keep them out of direct sunlight for long periods to prevent cracking.
-Store the pair flat or hanging rather than crumpled in a gear bag, which can deform the knee caps over a season.
+Check the straps for fraying, especially where they thread through buckles or hooks.
+If your guards use leather or synthetic leather straps, keep them out of direct sunlight for long stretches to prevent cracking.
+Store the pair flat or hanging rather than crumpled in a gear bag, which can deform knee caps over a season.

-Reliability often shows up in long-term reviews.
+Reliability usually shows up in long-term reviews.
 Look for feedback mentioning multiple seasons of use, strap durability after dozens of games, and how the guards perform in hot or wet weather.
-Listings with several hundred reviews and a rating above 4.4 usually indicate a design that has survived real-world abuse.
+Listings with several hundred reviews and a rating above 4.4 generally indicate a design that has survived real-world abuse.
 Be cautious of models with perfect ratings but very few reviews; they may be comfortable out of the box but unproven over a full summer schedule.